 Creating a Service Plan

-A Service Plan links a Service Process to one or more assets and defines the servicing frequency.
-Each asset gets its own Service Plan, but you can create them individually or in bulk.
+A Service Plan links a Service Process to one or more assets and defines the servicing frequency (for example, "service every 6 months" or "service every 5,000 miles").
+Each asset that needs servicing has its own Service Plan record, but you can create Service Plans one at a time or deploy them to many assets in a single step.

 Before you start